School Dress

 P.E.
 Kit - All Pupils

-- Black or navy blue shorts and a plain white round neck T-shirt.
+- Black or navy blue shorts and a plain white short sleeved round neck T-shirt.
 These can be above the knee cycling shorts.

 - Pumps.